givensuman/tryvial/README.md

 ```
 ## Usage

-`tryto` simplifies code by wrapping the provided function in a try/catch block.
+`tryto` tries to simplify code by wrapping the provided function in a try/catch block.
 If an error is thrown, you can provide an optional fallback(s) or a handler to manage the error.
 If you enable the retry functionality, the package will attempt to retry the operation a specified number of times.
 It's also got timeout support, fallbacks, the works.

 That's the gist of it, here's the implementation: